jascholle/contacts_app/loftsmart.md

 The testing is done using the standard Django unittest framework.
 Pytest allows a little bit more flexibilty, but isn't leaps and bounds better in my experience.

+The phone number validation is enforced by length and digits, apart from a leading '+'.

 ## AngularJS

 #### ContactView